-PERFORMANCE LEVEL DESCRIPTORS FOR READING SKILLS NOTES 1 Hardly identifies and recognises shapes of the letters in the alphabet even with a lot of support from the teacher.
-Hardly blends and segments phonemes (CVC, CCVC) even with a lot of support from the teacher.
-Requires support to achieve curriculum target (Working towards A1) 2 Identifies and recognises most shapes of the letters in the alphabet with a lot of support from the teacher.
-Blends and segments a few phonemes (CVC, CCVC) with a lot of support from the teacher.
-Hardly understands main ideas of very simple phrases and sentences after repeated readings.
-On track to achieve curriculum target (Working towards A1) 3 Identifies and recognises all shapes of the letters in the alphabet. blends and segments phonemes (CVC, CCVC) with support from the teacher.
-Understands main ideas, specific information and details of very simple phrases and sentences.
-Uses picture dictionary to categorise words with support from the teacher.
-Achieves expectations of curriculum target (Working towards A1) 4 Blends and segments phonemes (CVC, CCVC) without hesitation.
-Understands main ideas, specific information and details of very simple phrases and sentences appropriately.
-Uses picture dictionary to categorise words with minimal support from the teacher.
-Working towards exceeding expectations (A1 Low) 5 Uses phonics to read words and identify word families confidently.
-Understands main ideas, specific information and details of very simple phrases and sentences confidently.
-Uses picture dictionary to categorise words confidently.
-On track to exceed expectations (A1 Low) 6 Uses phonics to read words and identify word families independently.
+PERFORMANCE LEVEL DESCRIPTORS FOR READING SKILLS NOTES 1 Hardly identifies, recognises and names the letters of the alphabet even with a lot of support from the teacher.
+Hardly blends and segments words (CVC, CCVC, CVCV, CCV) even with a lot of support from the teacher.
+Requires support to achieve curriculum target (A1 Low) 2 Identifies, recognises and names the letters of the alphabet with a lot of support from the teacher.
+Blends and segments a few words (CVC, CCVC, CVCV, CCV) with a lot of support from the teacher.
+Hardly understands main ideas of simple sentences even after repeated readings.
+On track to achieve curriculum target (A1 Low) 3 Identifies, recognises and names the letters of the alphabet with minimal support from the teacher.
+Blends and segments words (CVC, CCVC, CVCV, CCV) with support from the teacher.
+Understands main ideas, specific information and details of simple sentences.
+Uses picture dictionary and appropriate word attack skills to understand specific meaning with support from the teacher.
+Achieves expectations of curriculum target (A1 Low) 4 Blends and segments words (CVC, CCVC, CVCV, CCV) without hesitation.
+Understands main ideas, specific information and details of simple sentences appropriately.
+Uses picture dictionary and appropriate word attack skills to understand specific meaning with minimal support from the teacher.
+Working towards exceeding expectations (A1 Mid) 5 Uses phonics to read words and identify word families confidently.
+Understands main ideas, specific information and details of simple sentences confidently.
+Uses picture dictionary and appropriate word attack skills to understand specific meaning confidently.
+On track to exceed expectations (A1 Mid)

+PERFORMANCE LEVEL DESCRIPTORS FOR READING SKILLS NOTES 6 Reads simple sentences independently.
 Understands main ideas, specific information and details of simple sentences independently.
-Uses picture dictionary to categorise words independently.
-Exceeds expectations (A1 Low)
+Uses appropriate word attack skills and monolingual dictionary to understand specific meaning independently.
+Exceeds expectations (A1 Mid)